 "Group members should comply with both the letter and spirit of all relevant laws, codes, rules, regulations and standards of good market practice in each jurisdiction around the world where they conduct business."
-711

-707 4/15/2002 email from HBUS Denise Reilly to HBEU John Wilkinson and others, "Bank Melli," HSBC OCC 7687376-377.
+&lt;sup>708 4/15/2002 email from HBUS Denise Reilly to HBEU John Wilkinson and others, "Bank Melli," HSBC OCC 7687376-377.

-708 According to Mr. Bagley, the HBEU Payment Services' December 2002 Compliance Certificate made explicit reference to its practice of altering Iranian U.S. dollar payments.
+&lt;sup>709 According to Mr. Bagley, the HBEU Payment Services' December 2002 Compliance Certificate made explicit reference to its practice of altering Iranian U.S. dollar payments.
 Subcommittee interview of David Bagley (4/12/2012).
 Compliance Certificates from affiliates are normally consolidated and sent to HSBC Group Compliance for review, which would have provided a formal channel for addressing the issue.
 David Bagley told the Subcommittee, however, that the reference to U-turn transactions in HBEU's 2002 certificate was not incorporated into the consolidated Compliance Certificate and therefore was not formally escalated to Group Compliance for review.
 Id.

-709 7/15/2002 email from HBEU Paul Proctor to HBEU Julie Clarke, HBEU Malcolm Eastwood, and others, "Monitoring of payment transactions against sanctions," HSBC OCC 8877103-106.
+&lt;sup>710 7/15/2002 email from HBEU Paul Proctor to HBEU Julie Clarke, HBEU Malcolm Eastwood, and others, "Monitoring of payment transactions against sanctions," HSBC OCC 8877103-106.

-711 Id. at 8877105.
+&lt;sup>712 Id. at 105.
 The guidelines also noted that the responsibility for "policing payment and cheque clearings against sanctions" would move to Payment Services in the future.

-These guidelines were later approved and became effective in the fall of 2003.712 They show that HBEU Compliance and business personnel were aware of and concerned about potentially deceptive practices some could use to circumvent OFAC prohibitions.
+These guidelines were later approved and became effective in the fall of 2003.
+They show that HBEU Compliance and business personnel were aware of and concerned about potentially deceptive practices some could use to circumvent OFAC prohibitions.